 The responsible Permittees must make the final WMP, as later amended or revised, accessible to the public by posting the plan to their website(s), the Principal Permittee’s website, or another method acceptable to the Executive Officer.

-Except for inconsequential grammatical or technical corrections and changes to non-critical milestones, the final WMP may be amended by the Permittees upon approval of the Executive Officer following a 30-day public notice and comment period.
+Except for inconsequential grammatical or technical corrections and changes to Non-Critical Milestones, the final WMP may be amended by the Permittees upon approval of the Executive Officer following a 30-day public notice and comment period.
 The Executive Officer may either: (1) request additional information, (2) approve the proposed amendments as is, (3) approve, subject to conditions, or (4) reject the proposed amendments.
-Non-critical milestones must be amended according to the requirements in XII.A.7.b.
+Non-Critical Milestones must be amended according to the requirements in XII.A.7.b.

 All proposed amendments must include an explanation of the purpose and need for the amendments.

-After a final WMP is approved, responsible Permittees must reevaluate the conclusions of Reasonable Assurance Analyses biennially based on new information, information that was previously unknown, and the degree of progress in implementing the WMP.
-The Executive Officer is authorized to waive this requirement for biennial reevaluations based on factors such as the absence of new information that would substantially alter conclusions and insufficient time to implement activities that may affect the conclusions of the reevaluation.
+After a final WMP is approved, responsible Permittees must reevaluate the conclusions of Reasonable Assurance Analyses based on new information, information that was previously unknown, and the degree of progress in implementing the WMP.
+The reevaluation schedule must be included as part of the WMP NOI.
+Reevaluations shall occur as soon as possible, but no more than thirty-six (36) months after initial WMP approval, and within thirty-six (36) months after each subsequent reevaluation thereafter.
+The Executive Officer is authorized to waive this requirement for subsequent reevaluations based on factors such as the absence of new information that would substantially alter conclusions and insufficient time to implement activities that may affect the conclusions of the reevaluation.
 If the reevaluation indicates that modifications are needed to the WMP, the Permittees shall propose a schedule for amending the WMP subject to the approval of the Executive Officer.
 The WMP shall be amended according to the approved schedule.

 Permittees shall implement an adaptive management process for each approved WMP.
 Based on the results of the adaptive management process, the Permittee(s) may propose WMP modifications necessary to improve the effectiveness of the WMP, including but not limited to new compliance deadlines and interim requirements (except for those final compliance deadlines established in a TMDL) and new or substitute watershed control measures.